adrahon/ansible-docker-ucp/README.md

-# ansible-docker-cs-engine
+# ansible-docker-cs-ucp

-Ansible playbook to deploy Docker CS Engine
+Ansible playbook to deploy Docker CS Engine and UCP

 Requires Ansible 2+

+For UCP, you need to copy your license file to ./files